Teknowmics-iqxora/API-Integration-Example-Python/README.md

  8.Use formSubmit api to submit the form to smartdocs application.

  **Verify the data by logging in to the smartdocs application**

+ ## IQXORA application for Python API integration

+ An application is created in IQXORA for testing API integration.
+This applicatio is a simple address change request.
+There are five form fields.
+The model of the application is given below.